+Follow-up time frame

-- Follow-up time frame: Best practices recommend following up with all inquiries within five minutes of the prospect's making contact.
-In order to make this happen, however, you must be aware of CRM system sync delays (i.e., if a hot lead comes in and it takes 25 minutes for the system to sync and the sales rep to be notified, this isn't a great setup). - Frequency of follow-up: According to best practices, a salesperson should reach out to a lead at least eight times before throwing in the towel.
-With every single follow-up, the odds of qualifying the lead go up, so it doesn't hurt to be persistent, within reason. - Personalization of follow-up: Best practices point to using at least four points of personalization for nurturing and moving leads through the funnel, whether this is the person's name, industry, job title, or some other piece of accurate data. - "Reachability" of follow-ups: To ensure that follow-up emails reach their intended targets, make sure they are short and to the point, personalized, include as few links and images as possible, and avoid words and punctuation that can trigger spam filters (e.g., words such as cash or money, and excessive exclamation points).
+Best practices recommend following up with all inquiries within five minutes of the prospect's making contact.
+In order to make this happen, however, you must be aware of CRM system sync delays (i.e., if a hot lead comes in and it takes 25 minutes for the system to sync and the sales rep to be notified, this isn't a great setup).

-Using Conversational AI in Tandem with ABM

-Conversational AI and Account-Based Marketing both have their respective strengths.
-ABM provides data and insights to better target prospective accounts, and Conversational AI delivers personalized, human-like outreach at scale.
-When these two technologies are used together, Marketing and Sales teams revolutionize how they prioritize target accounts and accelerate opportunities.

-Conversational AI plus ABM can:

-- Meet customer demands for digital-first selfservice, accelerating handraisers at the moment they express intent, - Meet expectations for hyper-personalized customer experiences across multiple channels, - Improve promptness, persistence, and performance when it comes to lead outreach, - Prevent leaks in the funnel by following up on every opportunity and ensuring smooth transitions between Marketing and Sales teams.

-When used in tandem, Conversational AI and ABM offer the unparalleled ability to target the right customers with the right messaging at the right time, at scale.
+Frequency of follow-up

+According to best practices, a sales person should reach out to a lead at least eight times before throwing in the towel.
+With every single follow-up, the odds of qualifying the lead go up, so it doesn't hurt to be persistent, within reason.

+Personalization of follow-up

+Best practices point to using at least four points of personalization for nurturing and moving leads through the funnel, whether this is the person's name, industry, job title, or some other piece of accurate data.

+"Reachability" of follow-ups

+To ensure that follow-up emails reach their intended targets, make sure they are short and to the point, personalized, include as few links and images as possible, and avoid words and punctuation that can trigger spam filters (e.g., words such as cash or money, and excessive exclamation points).